-Bread machines are basically appliances used solely to bake bread in.
+Bread machines are appliances used solely to bake bread.
 Most have different settings for cooking different types of bread, and they will give your bread a dense texture due to how packed the dough will be.

 Other Small Bread Making Tools